 Paule, Camazine & Blumenthal, P.C. posted in Immigration on Wednesday, January 20, 2016.

 The current administration has expressed its interest in encouraging investment and entrepreneurship in the U.S., and the start-up industry is an important part of the U.S. economy.
-Despite this, USCIS has not historically made it easy for start-up companies to hire the best available workers, some of whom may be foreign.
-However, with appropriate advice and planning, even a start-up company can convince USCIS that it is a bona fide entity in need of sponsoring a foreign worker for immigration status.
+Despite this, USCIS has not historically made it easy for start-up and small companies to hire the best available workers, some of whom may be foreign.
+However, with appropriate advice and planning, even a start-up or a small company can convince USCIS that it is a bona fide entity in need of sponsoring a foreign worker for immigration status.